Machine-Learning-Parsons-Fall-2025/Project/README.md

 - Sense/extract facial features from revolutionary portraits -> unsupervised learning?
 - Building on a revolutionary period dataset used in MSDV Major Studio 1 (full dataset not linked here)
   - subset here: https://github.com/nmolnar-parsons/revperiod_portraitfaces
+  - dataset size: between 158 and 3000+ images, depending on cleaning.
+Likely to be somewhere around 300 images once silhouettes that are classified as portraits are removed

 **Something to do with mapping**